XRPLWin/XRPL-NFTTxMutationParser/README.md

 What is checked:

 - **Token id** - affected token ID in question
-- **Token direction** - minted - IN, burned, OUT, sold - OUT, nought - IN
+- **Token direction** - minted - IN, burned, OUT, sold - OUT, bought - IN
 - **Roles** - role of referencing account in this transaction, is it minter, burner, seller, buyer or broker

 ### Note